All Episodes

 If you shoot me an email, you can definitely come visit.

-let me tell let me tell you what uh lights me up when I watch your social media um my uh upbringing involved learning uh how to work on a farm how to do like 10 different jobs from mowing lawns to fixing things to everything and the result of that is that I was confident in any new situation.
+My upbringing involved learning how to work on a farm, how to do like 10 different jobs from mowing lawns to fixing things to everything.

-So I would never say I can't figure this out because I figured everything out.
+So I would never say, I can't figure this out because I figured everything out.

-You know there's always some adult there who told me how to figure it out but I was like oh I don't know how to do that I'll figure that out.
+There was always some adult there who told me how to figure it out, but I was like, oh, I don't know how to do that.

-You're not really teaching them fires.
+You're not really teaching them tires.

 You're teaching them confidence.